Skip to content

 Purpose-driven and committed educators are at the heart of our community.
 They can visit your school or college and deliver a range of interactive workshops to students in Years 12 and 13, or in Further Education Year 1 and 2.
 Some of our workshops are suitable for Years 9, 10 and 11 too.

-Our activities align to Gatsby Benchmarks , as detailed below.
+Our activities align to Gatsby Benchmarks, as detailed below.

 Our Offer

-Law, Careers, CILEx and Beyond; how the student can break down the barriers to law: We discuss the different routes into a career in law and what students need to do to progress into the Legal Profession.
-We also explore the Chartered Legal Executive (CILEx) route into law and how this can be an ideal way to qualify for some students.
-Delivered by Ian Miller and/or Kirsty Allison. | Suitable for 6th Form students who are interested in finding out more about Law as a career option | This workshop is most valuable with small cohorts of engaged students.
-20 Maximum | Flexible | 1, 2 |
+Law, Careers, CILEx and Beyond; how the student can break down the barriers to law: What are the different routes into a career in law and what do students need to do to progress into the Legal Profession?
+What about the Chartered Legal Executive (CILEx) route into law and how might this be the ideal way to qualify?
+Delivered by Kirsty Allison.6th form students1, 2

 Discovering careers in Law, Accountancy, Business and Management.
-This targeted workshop provides students access to our Academics who are also highly qualified, practicing professionals.
-Dr Nnamdi Obiosa, Ian Miller and Marcus Astley.
-This session takes an in depth look at the type of roles within these subject areas, potential earnings and why accreditations are an important part of a degree, getting graduates practicing quicker! | This workshop is suitable for small groups of Year 12 and 13, or mature and engaged Year 11. | A total cohort of 30 will be split into 3 different groups of 10 to have round table discussions with our Academics. | Flexible | 1,2,5,7 |
+Your students get access to our Academics who are also highly qualified, practicing professionals.
+Take an in depth look at the type of roles within these subject areas, potential earnings and why accreditations are an important part of a degree, getting graduates practicing quicker!Years 12-131,2,5,7

 The Power of Better Conversations.
-A series of workshops run by our Training Development Manager here at Bloomsbury Institute, Barra Fitzgibbon.
+A series of interactive sessions run by our Learning Development Manager here at Bloomsbury Institute, Barra Fitzgibbon.
 Every conversation is a chance to develop a human connection.
-With a focus on new thinking, active listening, and ingrained empathy, Barra can help you tap into the untold benefits of better conversations, such as career progression, increased productivity, conflict resolution, and in fact become the person you want to be. | This presentation is suitable for Years 12 to 13 who are considering their next steps. | Cohorts of 12-13 preferably but larger numbers can be accommodated. | Flexible | 1,7 |
+With a focus on new thinking, active listening, and ingrained empathy, Barra can help you tap into the untold benefits of better conversations, such as career progression, increased productivity, conflict resolution, and in fact become the person you want to be.Years 12-131,7

 Radio/Podcast Learning.
 At Bloomsbury Institute we have a state-of-the-art Radio Station.
 Whether it’s in front of the mic or behind the mic, we offer all the learning you need when it comes to producing, editing and presenting your own radio show or podcast.
 The environment of a live radio station is second to none when it comes to developing your confidence and listening skills.
-Plus, you’ll learn the technical skills of running a live radio desk. | This can be adapted for Year 9 to Year 13 | Small groups of 6 maximum | Flexible | 6,7 |
+Plus, you’ll learn the technical skills of running a live radio desk.This can be adapted for Year 9 to Year 136,7

-How to write a personal statement?
 An undergraduate personal statement is an important part of the university application process.
 It’s a chance to showcase your skills, achievements, talents, and why you would be great for your chosen course!
-Writing one can indeed be overwhelming, and our interactive workshop will break down the process leaving you with a comprehensive guide to get started with and accomplish an authentic statement. | This workshop is suitable for Year 12 and Year 13 students | Up to cohorts of 40 | 30 minutes | 1,7 |
+Writing one can be overwhelming.
+Our fully interactive workshop will break down the process leaving you with a comprehensive guide to get started with and accomplish an authentic powerful statement.

 If you are interested in discovering more, please either call us on 020 7078 8840 or sr@bil.ac.uk.